-The Sunday before Christmas, December 23rd, started the way I expected it would.
-I woke up before 8am to be ready to leave for church around 10:30.
-My granddaughter had spent Saturday night with my husband and I so she accompanied me to church that morning.
+The Sunday before Christmas, December 23, 2018, started the way I expected it would.
+I woke up before 8am to be ready to go to church around 10:15.
+My granddaughter had spent Saturday night with my husband and me so she accompanied me to church that morning.

 It was a miracle that no one had seen them and taken them.
 It was a miracle that no one had run over them.
 It was a miracle that I didn’t give up and kept searching for them.
 It was a miracle that I had found them.
 It was my Christmas miracle!

-To you John 3:16 might just be a sign you see people holding up in the stands at ball games but it’s so much more than that.
+To you, John 3:16 might just be a sign you see people holding up in the stands at ball games but it’s so much more than that.
 It’s the true meaning of Christmas!
-It’s the real reason to celebrate.
-God sent His one and only sinless Son to seek us and save us so we won’t perish but instead have eternal life with Him.
-It’s the miracle of Christmas!
-This is truly something to rejoice over!
+It’s a real reason to celebrate.

 Prayer for salvation: Dear God, I know I am a sinner, and I ask for your forgiveness.
 I believe Jesus Christ is Your Son.
 I believe that He died for my sin and that You raised Him to life.
 I want to trust Him as my Savior and follow Him as Lord, from this day forward.
 Guide my life and help me to do Your will.
 I pray this in the name of Jesus.
 Amen.